Lloyd C. Douglas

 Lloyd Cassel Douglas (August 27, 1877 – February 13, 1951) was an American minister and author.

-Douglas was one of the most popular American authors of his time, although he did not write his first novel until he was 50.
+Although Douglas was one of the most popular American authors of his time, he did not write his first novel until the age of 50.

 Biography

-He was born in Columbia City, Indiana, spending part of his boyhood in Monroeville, Indiana, Wilmot, Indiana and Florence, Kentucky, where his father, Alexander Jackson Douglas, was pastor of the Hopeful Lutheran Church.
-According to the 1910 Census Douglas was listed as a Lutheran clergyman.
-He was married to Bessie I. Porch.
-They had two children: Bessie J. Douglas, 4 at the time and Virginia V Douglas, 2 at the time.
+Douglas was born in Columbia City, Indiana.
+His father was a minister and the family lived for part of Douglas's boyhood in Monroeville and Wilmot, Indiana and Florence, Kentucky.
+In Florence, his father was the pastor of the Hopeful Lutheran Church.

+After receiving a degree from Wittenberg College in Springfield, Ohio in 1903, Douglas was ordained in the Lutheran ministry.
+He served in pastorates in North Manchester, Indiana, Lancaster, Ohio and Washington, D.C.

+After his ordainment, Douglas married Bessie I. Porch.
+They had two daughters together: Bessie J. Douglas, born about 1899, and Virginia V. Douglas, born about 1901.

-After receiving the A.M. degree from Wittenberg College (now Wittenberg University) in Springfield, Ohio, in 1903, Douglas was ordained in the Lutheran ministry.
-He served in pastorates in North Manchester, Indiana, Lancaster, Ohio, and Washington, D.C.
-From 1911 to 1915, he was director of religious work at the University of Illinois at Urbana-Champaign.
-The next six years, he was minister of The First Congregational Church in Ann Arbor, Michigan, from there moving to Akron, Ohio, and serving as the Sr. Minister of the First Congregational Church of Akron from 1920 to 1926, then to Los Angeles, California, and finally to St. James United Church in Montreal, Quebec, from which pulpit he retired to write.
-His biographer, Louis Sheaffer, comments, "he never stated publicly why he changed denominations."
+From 1911 to 1915, Douglas was director of religious work at the University of Illinois Urbana-Champaign.
+For the next six years, he was minister of the First Congregational Church in Ann Arbor, Michigan.
+In 1920, he moved to Akron, Ohio, to serve as the senior minister of the First Congregational Church of Akron until 1926.
+Later that year, he moved to Los Angeles for a pastorate.

+Douglas served as pastor at St. James United Church in Montreal, Quebec before retiring from the pastorate to write full time.
+His biographer Louis Sheaffer comments that "he never stated publicly why he changed denominations."

-His first novel, Magnificent Obsession, published in 1929, was an immediate success.
+Douglas's first novel, Magnificent Obsession, published in 1929, was an immediate success.
 Critics held that his type of fiction was in the tradition of the great religious writings of an earlier generation, such as Ben-Hur and Quo Vadis.

+Douglas followed this with his novels Forgive Us Our Trespasses, Precious Jeopardy, Green Light, White Banners, Disputed Passage, Invitation to Live, Doctor Hudson's Secret Journal, The Robe and The Big Fisherman.

+Adaptations

-Magnificent Obsession was adapted for the screen twice, first in 1935 in a film starring Robert Taylor and Irene Dunne, and in 1954, with Rock Hudson and Jane Wyman.
+Magnificent Obsession was adapted twice for the screen, first as a 1935 film starring Robert Taylor and Irene Dunne, and in 1954, with Rock Hudson and Jane Wyman.